Asantesana45/food_delivery/README.md

 Contact

-For issues or feature suggestions, feel free to contact the developer:
+For issues or feature suggestions, feel free to reach out:

 Email: johnsonmunisi2021@gmail.com

 GitHub Issues: Open an issue in this repository

+---

+Let me know if you'd like to integrate this into your full README.md.